bradleyrp/automacs-beta/amx/docs/source/controller.rst

 Chaining procedures
 ###################

 Automacs allows users to link procedures so that one step receives the result of another.
+This can be done by running ``make program <next_procedure>`` after the first procedure is completed.
 A minimal example of this is found in the ``multiply`` procedure, which stacks small simulation boxes on top of each other to create a larger simulation.
 It effectively wraps the GROMACS `genconf <http://manual.gromacs.org/programs/gmx-genconf.html>`_ utility with the added advantage that it keeps track of the composition of your system so that you don't have to manually write new topology files.

 The ``multiply`` step tells automacs that it is "downstream" of another step by setting ``proceed: true`` in the settings block.